FDSI/Second-FDSI-Workshop/ZoomLinks.md

 *13:30 	Session D: Breakout discussions (60)*
 *14:30 	Break (15)*

-**ZOOM Session 8: Session D Report back and discussions and Closing Discusions**
+**ZOOM Meeting 8: Session D Report back and discussions and Closing Discusions**
 *14:45 	Session D: Report back to full group (60)*
 *15:45 	Community Priorities and Next Steps Discussion?
 (60) *(see below for more)*
 *16:45 	Workshop wrap-up (15)*